h1dz/Pen-Testing/README.md

 - IP enumeration script
 - Searchsploit lazy script
 - Scrape used to make a dictionary file for bruteforcing from scraping webpages using Cewl
-- Scrape2 another way to make a dictionary file
+- Make a dictionary file for bruteforcing using a URL.
 - Ping script to get a better idea what operating system the host is running and if it is up
+- Gobuster enumeration script
+- Nmap enumeration script

 ## Check out my Gitbooks page
 ### [GitBooks](https://github.com/h1dz/Pen-Testing/)

-_last update: 20/03/2022_
+_last update: 21/03/2022_